Log house: Settling

-Once fabricated and assembled, the shell of the log house may be disassembled and the parts shipped to the building site.
-This allows for centralized manufacturing of the house, and relatively quick construction on site.
-Full-scribe-fit handcrafted log construction is a method of precisely marking where to cut each individual wall log to provide a tight fit between naturally-shaped logs along their entire length and in the corners.
-A high degree of craftsmanship is required for success in this method, and the resulting tight fit of naturally-shaped logs have aesthetic appeal.
+Once fabricated and assembled, the shell of the log house may be disassembled, and the parts may be shipped to the building site.
+This allows for centralized manufacturing of the house and relatively quick construction on site.

-Log houses which settle require slip joints over all window and door openings, adjustable jacks under vertical elements (such as columns and staircases) which must periodically be adjusted as the building settles, allowances in plumbing, wiring, and ducting runs, and fasteners for the walls themselves to prevent uplift.
+Full-scribe-fit handcrafted log construction is a method of precisely marking where to cut each individual wall log to provide a tight fit between naturally shaped logs along their entire length and in the corners.
+A high degree of craftsmanship is required for success in this method, and the resulting tight fit of naturally shaped logs has aesthetic appeal.